orrorcol/soinn/README.md

 **num_layer** : the number of soinn layer, default 1

-**return** : return a one dimensional numpy array contaning all learned cendrioids
+**return** : return a numpy array contaning all learned cendrioids, shape (n1, dim) where n1 represents the number of cendrioids.